-In fact, accounting can be quite interesting and people do pay attention.
+In fact, accounting and bookkeeping can be quite interesting and people do pay attention.
 (As of this writing a feature film, “The Accountant”, starring Ben Affleck, has been released and is popular in the box office.)
 It’s really all in how we market it.

 And, marketing is what we need to focus on if we want people to purchase our services and build relationships with us.
 But, they can’t do that if we market incorrectly or in the wrong venues.

 So, here are Five Ways your Accounting Firm can Market its Services to the general public:

 - Develop and Maintain a Strong Business Website: If they can’t find you, they can’t purchase your services.
 Every accounting firm needs a website with a detailed list of its services, its staff and its location.
 Your website should also have well-written copy, updated photos, strong search engine optimization and a contact page.
 It should also be mobile-ready and can be seen on all devices.
 Your website is the center of your online marketing.

 - Create and Manage a Business Facebook Page: Facebook has surpassed 1.7 billion users.
 It is, by far, the most popular and most used social media channel in the world.
 It is still free and easy to use.
 Your firm can utilize Facebook its advantage.
 By posting quality content every weekday, you are building your brand, engaging your audience, educating your customers and promoting your services.
 Plus, your Facebook page is a reference point for people wanting to learn your location, hours, services and contact information.
 Lastly, it can send visitors to your accounting website, too.
 Facebook is a must for your marketing strategy.